1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - It will send a report by email if a report address is specified in the DMARC of domain.xyz.

-- These DMARC reports generated help you maintain and improve the security of your domain; you will thus be able to identify any authentication errors and phishing attempts using your domain.
+- These DMARC reports generated help you maintain and improve the security of your domain; you will be able to identify any authentication errors and phishing attempts using your domain.

 For the instructions that can be given to recipient servers when a suspicious message is detected, 3 policies (p